Kellams Bridge: Establishment and private ownership (1888-1932)

 Kellam's Bridge was the site of an explosion on December 29, 1903, with an Erie Railroad locomotive (no. 1317) self-destructing near the bridge.
 The train, pulling a heavy freight, struggled to make steam and as it reached Kellam's Bridge, the engine stopped and exploded.
 The engineer and fireman were blown out of the engine, with both landing down the embankment.
 The engineer, Ira Wallace of Port Jervis, survived the explosion with injuries and burns, but the fireman, Frank Loven, also of Port Jervis, died after falling down the embankment.
 Another engine employee, William Kellam, also ended up going down the embankment into the river, with heavy burns from the firebox.
 A local resident, Mark Carr, also went down the embankment, landing in the river with burns and other injuries before rescuers grabbed him to safety.
 The head brakeman, Frank Boyle, was thrown 100 ft in front of the exploded locomotive and only managed a sprained knee and lacerations.
 Boyle got up and helped assist the crew.

 Discussion began in October 1927 between the Delaware River Joint Bridge Commission and the owners of Kellam's Bridge and the Lordville–Equinunk Bridge about eliminating the tolls on the bridges.
 A meeting was held in Honesdale, Pennsylvania between the commission, representatives of the bridge companies, and several Wayne County, Pennsylvania politicians.
-Progress was slow, and another meeting was held on December 14, 1928 in New York City by Lewis A. Hill and his brother John about getting the state to takeover the bridge.
+Progress was slow, and another meeting was held on December 14, 1928 in New York City by Lewis A. Hill and his brother John about getting the state to take over the bridge.
 However, by June 1930, the tolls were still not eliminated.
 The state had a deal by then to buy the bridge for $10,000.
 However, there were problems with that bridge and the nearby Roebling's Delaware Aqueduct in Highland in terms of getting titles.
 Local efforts made progress in eliminating the problems in acquisition of the title for Kellam's Bridge.
 At that agreement, the bridge would also have repairs done.
 Despite the agreement, the bridge still remained under private ownership into January 1932.